LeeChangmin0310/ReMOTION-Temporal/README.md

 * STEP 3:[Optional] Override optional functions.
 In principle, all functions in BaseLoader can be override, but we **do not** recommend you to override *\_\_len\_\_, \_\_get\_item\_\_,save,load*.
 * STEP 4:Set or add configuration parameters.
 To set paramteters, create new yaml files in configs/ .
 Adding parameters requires modifying config.py, adding new parameters' definition and initial values.

-# :robot: Adding a New Neural Algorithms
+## :robot: Adding a New rPPG Extractor

-* STEP 1: Define a model in a new python file in `neural_methods/model`, e.g. NewModel.py.
+* STEP 1: Define a model in a new python file in `neural_extractor/model`, e.g. NewModel.py.

-* STEP 2: Implement the corresponding training/testing routines in a file `neural_methods/trainer`, e.g. NewModelTrainer.py.
+* STEP 2: Implement the corresponding training/testing routines just like **rPPG-Toolbox repository**, e.g. NewModelTrainer.py.
 Ensure to implement the following functions:

   ```python
   def __init__(self, config, data_loader):